Talha Talib

-He is the Pakistani national champion in the 62 kg category.
-He set a new record at the games in snatch as he lifted 132 kg in the third attempt with 127 kg and 130 kg in the first two attempts, respectively.
-He was also a gold medalist at the 2016 Commonwealth Youth Weightlifting Championships in Penang.
-He lifted 258 kg to clinch the gold.
-He is currently the top No. 1 ranked weightlifter of Pakistan.
+Talha Talib (Urdu: طلحہ طالب) (born 3 October 1999) is a Pakistani weightlifter from Gujranwala.
+Talha made history by finishing fifth at the 2020 Tokyo Olympics, delivering one of the best Olympic performances by a Pakistani weightlifter in decades.
+In 2021, Talha tested positive for the banned steroid 19-norandrosterone in two separate tests, and received a three-year ban from January 25, 2022, to January 24, 2025.
+With his suspension now over, Talha is eligible to return to competition.
+He is set to compete in the 79 kg category going forward and is expected to participate in upcoming national and international events.

 Early life and education

 Talib began training from the age of eight in his hometown of Gujranwala, Pakistan.
 His father, Muhammad Islam Natiq, was a former National Junior Weightlifting Champion and had won a bronze medal at the 1999 Asian Powerlifting Championships in New Delhi.
 He worked as a national weightlifting coach for Pakistan, and was the one who introduced Talib to the sport.

 Talib passed his matriculation from Quaid-e-Azam Divisional Public School and College, and then studied computer science from Superior College, Gujranwala.